TimeLog/TimeLogApiSdk/README.md

 The list below is a quick rundown of the directories in this repository.

 - Deploy - Download precompiled DLLs of the SDKs
-- TimeLog.Api.Documentation - The documentation website
+- TimeLog.API.Documentation - The documentation website
-- TimeLog.ApiConsoleApp - A sample application for consuming the SDKs
+- TimeLog.API.ConsoleApp - A sample application for consuming the SDKs
-- TimeLog.ReportingApi.Exporter - A console application to export XML or CSV from the reporting API
-- TimeLog.ReportingApi.SDK - The reporting API SDK source code
+- TimeLog.ReportingAPI.SDK - The reporting API SDK source code
-- TimeLog.TransactionalApi.SDK - The transactional API SDK source code
+- TimeLog.TransactionalAPI.SDK - The transactional API SDK source code

 ### TimeLog Reporting API